rcbops/alamo-builder/README.md

 export FLAVOR="FULL" or "MINIMAL"; defaults to "FULL"

-* The FULL flavor ISO bundles everything into the .ISO file:
+* The FULL flavor ISO bundles all the large dependencies into the .ISO file:
   * Chef Server VM (1GB)
   * Chef Omnibus installer (17MB)
   * Ubuntu Precise 12.04 LTS image (17MB)
   * Cirros Linux image (7MB)
 * The MINIMAL flavor ISO bundles nothing.
-This will require the post-installer to download them on the fly.
+This will require the post-installer to download dependencies on the fly.

 USING
 =====